Menu

 Surveillance

-The police can put people under surveillance or use a wiretap to intercept private communications but there are rules about when and how they can do this.
+The police can put people under surveillance or use a wiretap to intercept private communications.
+There are rules about when and how they can do this, however.
 The police must apply to court for a warrant and be granted a warrant before they can begin surveillance or a wiretap.
+The warrant can last for a maximum of 60 days.

 How helpful was this article?